 On May 13, 1917 three children of humble families after the Mass went to pasture the flock of sheep in the lands of the father of one of them, there they felt a flash of lightning, in a bright and serene sky.

-According to Sister Lucy’s descriptions, it was “a Lady dressed all in white, brighter than the sun, Our Lady asks the three little children to come six months in a row on the 13th at the same time.
+According to Sister Lucy’s descriptions, it was “a Lady dressed all in white, brighter than the sun, Lady Mary told the three little children to come six months in a row on the 13th at the same time.